threeport/threeport/docs/docs/index.md

 Fundamentally, Threeport exists to reduce engineering toil, increase resource consumption efficiency, and make the most complex software systems manageable by relatively small teams.
-This leads to the delivery of more feature rich and more reliable software with lower infrastructure and engineering costs.
+This leads to the delivery of more feature-rich and more reliable software with lower infrastructure and engineering costs.

 Better software.
 Lower costs.